tuhingupta/kafka-producer-consumer/README.md

 This project contains Java examples to produce/consume messages into and from Kafka topic.

-## To run the examples

-1. Install **Docker Kafka Image**
+## Install **Docker Kafka Image**

  I am using __spotify/kafka__ image from Docker Hub.
 The benefit of using this is that both Kafka and ZooKeeper are available in the same image.

-2. Run Kafka on local
+### Run Kafka on local

 ```
 $ docker run --name kafkaapp -p 2181:2181 -p 9092:9092 --env ADVERTISED_HOST=localhost --env ADVERTISED_PORT=9092 spotify/kafka:latest &
 ```

+## To run the examples

-3. Build project using Maven
+1. Build project using Maven

-4. Run `io.tuhin.vertx.http.StreamingServer` class.
+2. Run `io.tuhin.vertx.http.StreamingServer` class.
 This run Streaming server to accept stream of values from client.
 This will also submit the input stream to Kafka topic.

-5. Run `io.tuhin.vertx.http.StreamingClient` class.
+3. Run `io.tuhin.vertx.http.StreamingClient` class.
 This is a `Vertx.io` streaming client that reads a file and sends HTTP stream to `Vertx.io` server.

-6. Run `io.tuhin.kafka.simpleconsumer.KafkaStreamConsumer` from command prompt so that you could start/stop the Kafka Consumer.
+4. Run `io.tuhin.kafka.simpleconsumer.KafkaStreamConsumer` from command prompt so that you could start/stop the Kafka Consumer.

 ```
 java -jar vertx-stream-examples-0.0.1-SNAPSHOT-jar-with-dependencies.jar